tencentyun/intlcloud-documents/yehe_doc/数据库/游戏数据库 Tcaplus/产品简介/基本概念/集群_intl_en.md

 ## Cluster Overview
-A cluster is the basic TcaplusDB management unit, which provides independent TcaplusDB service for the business.
+A cluster is the basic TcaplusDB management unit, which provides independent TcaplusDB service for business.
 From the perspective of gaming business, a cluster can provide service for either a game's independent submodules or the entire game.

 ## Creating Cluster